 Degree Program from the Florida Professional Photographers

 The FPP degree program is also set up to recognize outstanding achievements.
-There are also four different degree programs requiring different types of merits as well as different numbers of merits for each type.
+There are also four different degree programs requiring different types of merits or points as well as different numbers of merits for each type.
 This information is provided below and information on how to earn merits for each type of degree can also be found on the Florida Professional Photographers web site.

 Florida Education Degree (FED): Designed to encourage members to achieve a high level of professionalism through continuing education.
 Must earn 35 points to become eligible.

 Florida Degree of Photographic Excellence (FDPE): Must earn 30 merits to become eligible.
 Minimum of 16 merits must be print merits; remaining merits may be print, service or membership merits.
 No more than 10 print merits may be earned in the same year.

 Florida Degree of Artistic Excellence (FDAE): (Retouchers/Colorists/Technicians) A member must earn 30 merits to become eligible.
 A minimum of 16 merits must be specialty print merits, the remaining 14 merits may be earned with other print, service or membership merits.
 No more than 10 print merits may be earned in the same year.

-Florida Service Award Degree (FSA): A member must earn 30 merits to become eligible.
+Florida Service Award (FSA): A member must earn 30 merits to become eligible.
 A minimum of 16 of these merits must be service merits; the remaining 14 may be earned with other service or membership merits.
 Print merits may NOT be used.

 Some merits may require you to submit a Merit Request Form to receive the merit.
 Download a Merit Request Form here.